You prefer to read the German version

-In the year 1703 he came to Weimar, and he became court musician there.
-In the following year he got the job of the organist at the new church in Arnstadt.
-Actually it was here that he showed the first fruit of his diligence in the art of playing the organ, and in the composition, which he just managed to learn by looking through the back-then famous and efficient composers and executed own meditation.
-In the art of playing the organ he made works of Bruhnsen, Reincken and Buxtehude and some French organists models.
-Here in Arnstadt once an especially strong appetite, which he had, made him listen to as much music as he could possibly get from good organists.
+In the year 1703, he came to Weimar, and he became court musician there.
+In the following year, he got the job of the organist at the new church in Arnstadt.
+Actually, it was here that he showed the first fruit of his diligence in the art of playing the organ, and in the composition, which he just managed to learn by looking through the back-then famous and efficient composers and executed own meditation.
+In the art of playing the organ, he did works of Bruhnsen, Reincken and Buxtehude and some French organists models.
+Here in Arnstadt once an exceptionally strong appetite, which he had, made him listen to as much music as he could possibly get from good organists.
 Plus, and he did that on his own feet, he made a trip to Luebeck, to listen to the famous organist at the St. Marie Church there, Diedrich Buxtehuden.
 He stayed there, not without benefit, for almost a quarter of a year, and he returned back to Arnstadt after that.

 of which he took possession of at once.
-The pleasure of his gracious sovereignty with his fine performance enlivened him to try all sorts of handling the art to play the organ.
+The pleasure of his gracious sovereignty with his excellent performance enlivened him to try all sorts of handling the art to play the organ.
 Here he has set the most of his organ pieces.
-In the year 1714 he was appointed concert master at this court.
-However the accomplishments coming with this position, was mainly to compose pieces for the church plus he had to perform them.
-In Weymar he has educated several honest organists, among Johann Caspar Vogler, his second successor, deserves to be mention as brilliant.
+In the year 1714, he was appointed concertmaster at this court.
+However, the accomplishments coming with this position was mainly to compose pieces for the church plus he had to perform them.
+In Weimar he has educated several honest organists, among Johann Caspar Vogler, his second successor deserves to be mention as brilliant.

 After the death of Zachaus, music director and organist at the Markt Church in Halle, our Bach received a call for this position.
-He actually travelled to Halle and he performed his sample piece there.
-However he found reasons to reject this position, and Kirchhof received this job.
+He actually traveled to Halle, and he performed his sample piece there.
+However he found reasons to reject this position, and Kirchhoff received this job.

 The year 1717 presented our already so famous Bach a new opportunity to receive even more glory.
-The piano player and organist Marchand, who was famous in France had come to Dresden and performed to the King and got a special applause.
-He was so happy, that he was offered to execute royal services for a great payment.
-The back-then concert master in Dresden, Volumier, wrote to Bach, whose merits haven't been unknown to him in Weymar, and invited him, to come to Dresden without delay to perform a musical contest with the arrogant Marchand.
-Bach accepted this invitation compliantly and travelled to Dresden.
+The piano player and organist Marchand, who was famous in France had come to Dresden and performed to the King and got special applause.
+He was so happy that he was offered to execute royal services for a significant payment.
+The back-then concertmaster in Dresden, Volumier, wrote to Bach, whose merits haven't been unknown to him in Weimar, and invited him, to come to Dresden without delay to perform a musical contest with the arrogant Marchand.
+Bach accepted this invitation compliantly and traveled to Dresden.
 Volumier welcomed him with pleasure and gave him the opportunity to listen to his rival covertly at first.

 After that, Bach invited Marchand for a contest by a polite handwritten letter, in which he offered, to perform everything that Marchand asks him to play ad hoc if he promised to do the same thing.
 Certainly a great audacity!
-However Marchand was very willing to that.
+However, Marchand was very willing to that.
 Day and place were set, not without the king knew that in advance.
 Bach showed up at the arena at the arranged time in the house of an elegant minister, where a large society of persons of high rank, of both genders, was gathered.
 Marchand kept them waiting for a long time.
-Finally the host sent somebody to the accommodation of Marchand to remind him, just in case he forgot, that it's now the time, to proof he is a man.
-However they figured out, taken by biggest mystification, that Monsieur Marchand, on this very day, very early in the morning, left Dresden by stage coach.
+Finally, the host sent somebody to the accommodation of Marchand to remind him, just in case he forgot, that it's now the time, to prove he is a man.
+However, they figured out, taken by biggest mystification, that Monsieur Marchand, on this very day, very early in the morning, left Dresden by stagecoach.
 Bach who now was master of the arena alone, had much chance to show the strength with which he was armed against his rival.
 And so he did it, just for the amazement of all attendees.
-The king decided for a gift of 500 Talers for him: Alone by the disloyalty of one special attendant, who believed to need that gift better, Bach was missing that gift.
+The king decided for a gift of 500 Talers for him: Alone by the disloyalty of one particular attendant, who believed to need that gift better, Bach was missing that gift.
 He had to take the acquired honor as the only payment for his effort back home.
 Strange destiny!
-A Frenchman abandoned an offered long lasting position for more than one thousand taler voluntarily, and the German, who this person offered the advantage with his escape obviously, can not even get the gift by the grace of the king.
+A Frenchman abandoned an offered long-lasting position for more than one thousand talers voluntarily, and the German, who this person offered the advantage with his escape obviously, cannot even get the gift by the grace of the king.

-After that Reinken obligated Bach to come see him and paid him much cordiality.
+After that Reinken obligated Bach to see him and paid him much cordiality.

 The town of Leipzig elected our Bach in the year 1732 as their music director and cantor at the St. Thomas School.
 He responded to this call; although he left his gracious sovereign unwillingly.
 The destiny seemed to draw him away from Koethen - even before the death of the sovereign of Köthen against all expected happened - at least he had not to be present and aware of that saddened fact anymore.
 He finally had the sad pleasure, to create the funeral music for his so beloved sovereign from Leipzig and to perform it personally in Koethen.

-In the year 1747 he made a trip to Berlin and had the grace with this opportunity, to be heard in front of His Majesty, the King in Prussia, in Potsdam.
-His Majesty himself presented a musical piece for a fugue with six obligatory voices to listen, which he, without delay, for the special pleasure of his Majesty, executed on the pianoforte.
-After that His Majesty demanded to listen to a Fugue with six obligatory voices, which command he as well, about a theme of his own choice, he executed with no delay - taken by amazement of the king and all present tone artists.
-After his return to Leipzig he brought a three voice and a six voice so called Ricecar among more...
+In the year 1747, he made a trip to Berlin and had the grace with this opportunity, to be heard in front of His Majesty, the King in Prussia, in Potsdam.
+His Majesty himself presented a musical piece for a fugue with six obligatory voices to listen, which he, without delay, for the unique pleasure of his Majesty, executed on the pianoforte.
+After that, His Majesty demanded to listen to a Fugue with six obligatory voices, which command he as well, about a theme of his own choice, he executed with no delay - taken by the amazement of the king and all present tone artists.
+After his return to Leipzig, he brought a three voice and a six-voice so-called Ricecar among more...

 works of art exactly about this theme handed to him by His Majesty, on paper and dedicated it, engraved in copper, to the King.

 His connatural sort of stupid face, which by his outrageous diligence while studying, when he, especially in his youth, sit whole nights trough, weakened him even more, triggered an eye illness in the last years.
-He wanted to have this corrected by a surgery through an in Leipzig arriving eye doctor.
-He wanted that, part from his ambition, to serve God and His Next in the future, with his left but very awake soul and body power and part was the recommendation of some of his nice friends, which put much trust in this eye doctor, who arrived in Leipzig back-then.
-But this surgery turned out very bad and he had to have it done again.
-Not only couldn't he use his face again, but whole of his actually very healthy body became messed up by the additional taken damaging medicine, and beside things, so that he after this was almost always sickish for a complete half year.
-Ten days before his death it seemed to get graciously better with his eyes, so that he could see once a morning relatively good, and he could get along with the light again.
-But a few hours later he was attacked by a stroke; this was followed by a hot fever, from what he, regardless of all possible carefulness of two of the most skilful Leipzig doctors.
-He died on July 28th of year 1750, in the evening after a quarter to nine, in the sixty-sixths year of his age and passed away gently and blessed by the call of his redeemer.
+He wanted to have this corrected by surgery through an in Leipzig arriving eye doctor.
+He wished that part from his ambition, to serve God and His Next in the future, with his left but very awake soul and body power and part was the recommendation of some of his excellent friends, which put much trust in this eye doctor, who arrived in Leipzig back-then.
+But this surgery turned out very bad, and he had to have it done again.
+Not only couldn't he use his face again, but a whole of his actually very healthy body became messed up by the additional taken damaging medicine, and besides things, so that he after this was almost always sickish for a complete half year.
+Ten days before his death it seemed to get graciously better with his eyes so that he could see once a morning relatively good, and he could get along with the light again.
+But a few hours later he was attacked by a stroke; this was followed by a hot fever, from what he, regardless of all possible carefulness of two of the most skillful Leipzig doctors.
+He died on July 28th of the year 1750, in the evening after a quarter to nine, in the sixty-sixths year of his age and passed away gently and blessed by the call of his redeemer.

-The works, we should thank this great tone artist for, are firstly the following, which are. by the engraving in copper, made of public utility:
+The works, we should thank this excellent tone artist for, are firstly the following, which are.
+By the engraving in copper, made of public utility: